Chronic conditions defined

 - Evidence-based promotion of healthy lifestyles, including regular physical activity and good nutrition, a range of tobacco control measures and strategies to reduce harmful levels of alcohol consumption, and early detection of cancer and other chronic conditions.

 - The Medicare Benefits Schedule, which provides subsidies for patient care and includes Medicare items for the planning and management of chronic and terminal conditions.
 Eligible patients can also be referred by a GP for up to five Medicare subsidised allied health services that are directly related to the treatment of their chronic condition.
 In order to encourage early detection, diagnosis and intervention for treatable conditions, health assessment items are also available for people aged 45-49 years who are at risk of developing chronic disease, people aged 75 years and older and Aboriginal and Torres Strait Islander people.

-- The Pharmaceutical Benefits Scheme, which continues to provide subsidies for a range of medicines used in the treatment of, or symptoms associated with chronic diseases.
+- The Pharmaceutical Benefits Scheme, which continues to provide subsidies for a range of medicines used in the treatment of, or symptoms associated with, chronic conditions.

-- Significant investments in research into chronic diseases through the National Health and Medical Research Council (NHMRC), with a focus on investigating the causes, effects, impacts and complications of chronic disease.
-Improving the care of patients with multiple and complex chronic diseases has also been identified by the NHMRC as a major focus in its 2013-15 Strategic Plan.
+- Significant investments in research into chronic conditions through the National Health and Medical Research Council (NHMRC), with a focus on investigating the causes, effects, impacts and complications of chronic conditions.
+Improving the care of patients with multiple and complex chronic conditions has also been identified by the NHMRC as a major focus in its 2013-15 Strategic Plan.

-- Funding is provided to chronic disease peak bodies to support a number of chronic disease related programmes and initiatives.
+- Funding is provided to peak bodies that focus on chronic conditions to support a number of related programs and initiatives.